Chart Color Schemes

 Midland - Guildford was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Midland-Guildford has a higher cultural diversity than most local markets, with 18.2% of its population speaking a language other than English at home and 33.1% born overseas.
-Christianity is the dominant religion in Midland-Guildford, comprising 44.6% of the population.
-However, there's an overrepresentation in the 'Other' category, which makes up 1.2% compared to Greater Perth's average of 2.4%.
+Christianity is the predominant religion in Midland-Guildford, making up 44.6% of the population.
+The category 'Other' is notably overrepresented, comprising 1.2% compared to the regional average of 2.4%.

 Frequently Asked Questions - Diversity